Social Purpose: Addressing Ceremony Poverty and Choices

-I run my celebrant business as a socially trading organisation.
+I run my celebrant practice as a socially trading organisation.
 This means I do not focus solely on earning income, but also on doing social good.
-As well as holding ceremonies that foster unity and togetherness, I work to help tackle ceremony poverty and to promote funeral and end of life choices.
+As well as holding ceremonies that foster togetherness, I work to help tackle ceremony poverty and to promote funeral and end of life choice.

 Funeral poverty has been getting increasingly worse in recent years.
 Sun Life produces a report annually on the Cost of Dying and they estimate one in people five people / families paying for a funeral will get into financial difficulty.
-As the North East region is one of areas most affected by poverty and inequalities, funeral poverty is likely to be experienced by more than one in five here.
-Local authorities have a responsibility to support people unable to fund a funeral.
-It is important that people working in communities know what the local authority provides so they can help people get support.
+As the North East is one of areas of England most affected by poverty and inequalities, funeral poverty is likely to be experienced by more than one in five in the region.

 Offering a high quality service only to those who can afford to pay would not be in line with my inclusive values.
-However, waiving fees would threaten the sustainability of my practice.
-That is why I developed a community initiative called Solidarity Ceremonies.
-Solidarity Ceremonies is a pay it forward scheme to help cover funeral celebrancy costs for people in financial need.
+However, routinely waiving fees would threaten the sustainability of my practice.
+To solve this, I developed a community initiative called Solidarity Ceremonies.
+Solidarity Ceremonies is a pay it forward scheme to help cover celebrancy costs, particularly funeral celebrancy, for people in financial need.
 Every client is offered the option to pay it forward with no pressure to do so.
+I then provide celebrant support to families who need it, using the funds generated.

-I work with trusted organisations to get subsidised celebrant support to people who need it.
+I work with trusted organisations to get subsidised or gifted celebrant support to people.
 Please do not approach me directly to deliver a subsided ceremony for you.
 I do not have capacity to run my practice and receive unplanned requests for support.
 If you would like to contribute in solidarity with people facing financial stress and grief, please get in touch.

 Promoting Funeral Choices